|SUNDAY (From 10 May 2021)||

-9.00 am - Romanian Greek Catholic Community with Fr Cory.
-(Available LIve on our Webcam)
+9.45 am - Romanian Greek Catholic Community with Fr Cory - Available on our webcam.

 Work began on the Parish Church as it stands today in 1810 and was completed in 1817.
 The entrance onto Halston Street expresses a Gothic feel with its imposing tower and castle-esque design.
 The North Anne Street entrance is a more subdued.
 The modest doors hide the elaborate plasterwork and detailing within.